sreehary-programer/sreehary-programer/README.md

 ### 📚 Academic Management System (AMS)
 > A robust system to manage student academic records and results efficiently.
 - **Stack:** ASP.NET · SQL Server
-- ✅ Implemented database connectivity and data retrieval operations
+- ✅ Developed a system to manage academic records and results
-- ✅ Performed end-to-end testing and debugging
+- ✅ Performed end-to-end testing and debugging to resolve system issues
-- ✅ Optimized record handling for performance
+- ✅ Worked on database connectivity and data retrieval operations

 ---

 ### 📋 Online Application Form System
 > A web-based platform for managing student application data with full validation.
 - **Stack:** PHP · HTML · CSS · MySQL
-- ✅ Designed and implemented client-side + server-side input validation
+- ✅ Designed a web-based application system for handling student data
-- ✅ Ensured secure data storage and retrieval using MySQL
+- ✅ Implemented validation and resolved user input errors
-- ✅ Clean, user-friendly UI for form submission workflows
+- ✅ Ensured proper data storage and retrieval using MySQL

 ---